Aaryanmukherjee/nyteLock/README.md

 # Note

 This project was part of the internship interview process for Nytelock Digital, a professional logo design company based in Singapore.
 My task was to recreate a portion of their website.
-Although the internship position was cancelled all-together, I have kept this repo public to demonstrate my aptitude in React.js and CSS styling :)
+Although the internship position was cancelled all-together, I have kept this repo public to demonstrate my skills in React.js and CSS styling :)

 # Getting Started with Create React App